Importance Of GED For Candidates From Minnesota

-If you want to take the GED exam in Minnesota, you must fulfill certain conditions.
+If you want to take the exam, you must fulfill certain conditions.
 You have to be a resident of Minnesota and you must be more than 19 years old.
-You may be allowed to take the GED Minnesota exam if you are over 16 years of age, under special circumstances.
+You may be allowed to take the exam if you are over 16 years of age, under special circumstances.
 If this is the case, you have to apply for an age waiver.
 You also should not already have a high school diploma, or be currently enrolled in a high school.

 2. Preparation for the GED Exam:

-In order to help you prepare for the GED, Minnesota has many prep classes for you to choose from.
+In order to help you prepare for the test, there are many preparatory classes for you to choose from.
 As part of Adult Basic Programs (ABE), many regular classroom sessions as well as online classes are conducted in Minnesota.
 The classes are located at many different places all over Minnesota.
 Many of the classes are free of cost.
 You can find out more about these classes and locate the one closest to your place of residence at this link: www.themlc.org.

 3. Taking the GED Exam:

 You can take the exam at one of the official test centers.
 After you have selected your test center, you should call the center or pay a visit.
 You will be told about the schedule of the exam and also about how to register for the exam.
 At the time of registration, you will be required to produce proof of residence in Minnesota.

 - Language Arts, Reading